-4.1 For the purposes of this Statement, senior management means 'chief officers' as defined within s43 of the Localism Act.
-The posts falling within the statutory definition are set out below, with details of their basic salary as at 31st March 2022.

-a) Chief Executive
+- 4.1 For the purposes of this Statement, senior management means 'chief officers' as defined within s43 of the Localism Act.
+The posts falling within the statutory definition are set out below, with details of their basic salary as at 1st April 2024. - a) Chief Executive b) Executive Directors c) Directors

-The substantive salary of this post is £159,263 per annum.
+The substantive salary of this post is £173,535 per annum.
 This is a single 'spot' salary and has no incremental range.
 The post holder is designated as Head of Paid Service.
 No supplement is payable for Returning Officer duties for local elections (borough and parish).